flamerten/EinkWeatherMonitor/README.md

 # Esp32 EinkWeatherMonitor
-This E-Ink Weather Monitor uses a BME280 sensor to read temperature and humidity data every 10minutes.
-This is displayed on an Eink Screen and stored in a self-hosted webserver using the HTTP Protocol.
+This E-Ink Weather Monitor uses a BME280 sensor to read and display temperature and humidity data every 15 minutes on an Eink Screen.
+A PCB for the components was designed, and was enclosed in a 3D printed case.

 <img src = "src/V2.jpg" width = "800" />